hieule3004/heket/README.md

 What this means is that we can use Heket to parse the formal ABNF grammar specification upon which it is based.
-We can then use the resultant AST to determine whether the ABNF specification... in ABNF... is valid ABNF.
+We can then use the resultant AST to determine whether the ABNF specification... written in ABNF... is actually valid ABNF.

 `````js
 var Heket = require('heket');